joshstevens19/rindexer/README.md

 Usage: rindexer [COMMAND]

 Commands:
-  new           Creates a new rindexer no-code project or rust project start         Start various services like indexers, GraphQL APIs or both together add           Add elements such as contracts to the rindexer.yaml file codegen       Generates rust code based on rindexer.yaml or graphql queries
+  caca           Creates a new rindexer no-code project or rust project start         Start various services like indexers, GraphQL APIs or both together add           Add elements such as contracts to the rindexer.yaml file codegen       Generates rust code based on rindexer.yaml or graphql queries